texasdave2/computer-vision/README.md

 ```

 # What SHOULD happen:
 Your camera light should turn on and a window will pop up displaying the video feed.
-You need to have the FRONT of your face looking into the camera and it will draw a green bounding box around it.
-The response time is pretty decent considering the simplicity of the entire system.
-It isn't incredibly smooth but like I said, it gets the job done.
+You need to have the FRONT of your face looking into the camera and it will draw a green bounding box around it like the image below.
+You can delete this image from the directory, it is not used.

 ![alt text](face_dave.jpg "Face detection")